 Dog aggression, which can include barking and growling, is one of the most dangerous signs that your dog may have anxiety.
 Aggression is a form of canine communication.
 However, anxiety-related aggression can lead to your dog lunging aggressively at people and pets or even trying to bite them.

 Dogs can be aggressive if they perceive a threat.
 This can be especially dangerous when dealing with an anxious dog.If your dog is displaying defensive or offensive body language, this is a warning to back off.
 A dog that is in a state of fear and acting aggressively is not thinking in a rational manner.
 If you can’t identify the cause of your dog’s fear, seek the help of a professional dog behaviorist.

 Canine anxiety is quite common and can be caused by many things.
 If it is not treated, mild anxiety could become a severe dog anxiety disorder.
 It is important to identify signs of anxiety in your dog and take action.

 You should consult a veterinarian if your dog shows any of the signs and symptoms mentioned above.
 AKC states that it is possible to calm an anxious dog, but this requires collaboration between you and your vet or a board-certified veterinary behaviorist.
 Your vet might recommend that you visit a trainer or pet behaviorist if the anxiety is not due to a medical condition.

 Fear and stress are normal emotions for animals.
 This helps them avoid dangerous situations.
 Use natural calming methods to calm your dog if he is afraid of something.
 Regular exercise and a walk can help dogs feel calm and relaxed.

-Dogs can be your best friends and understanding how they communicate difficult feelings can help build a stronger bond between you.
+Dogs can be your best friends, and understanding how they communicate complicated feelings can help build a stronger bond between you.